Mr. Daryl Win-Kong NG, SBS, JP

 The Ng Family set up the Ng Teng Fong Charitable Foundation (‘NTFCF’) in 2010 in memory of the late founder of Sino Group, Mr Ng Teng Fong.
 The NTFCF has donated to over 240 local non-governmental organisations, universities and social enterprises.
 The NTFCF established the Ng Teng Fong Scholarships in 2015 to provide financial aid for outstanding secondary and university students from underprivileged families in China (Hong Kong and Mainland).

-In addition to Sino Group, Mr Daryl Ng holds chairmanship of Yeo Hiap Seng Limited (SGX: Y03), he is also an Independent Non-Executive Director of Blue Cross (Asia-Pacific) Insurance of Hong Kong and BEA Life Limited, a member of the General Committee of The Chamber of Hong Kong Listed Companies, a member of the Global Leadership Council of Columbia University in the City of New York, a member of the 12th and 13th Beijing Municipal Committees of Chinese People’s Political Consultative Conference (‘CPPCC’), a member of the 10th Sichuan Committee of the CPPCC, a member of the 10th and 11th Committees of the All-China Youth Federation, Deputy Chairman of the Chongqing Youth Federation, Vice Chairman of the Hong Kong United Youth Association, an Adviser to the Cyberport, an Adviser to the Our Hong Kong Foundation, a Council Member of the Hong Kong Chronicles Institute, a member of the Estate Agents Authority of HKSAR, a member of the HKTDC Mainland Business Advisory Committee, a co-opted member of the Community Care Fund Task Force of Commission on Poverty of HKSAR, a member of the Board of Mind HK, a Director of The Community Chest of Hong Kong, a member of the Council of the Hong Kong Committee for UNICEF, a Council Member of the Hong Kong Management Association, a member of the Board of the M+ Museum Limited (a subsidiary of the West Kowloon Cultural District Authority), a Member of the Council of the University of Hong Kong, a member of the Institutional Advancement and Outreach Committee as well as the Court of Hong Kong University of Science and Technology, a Director of The Real Estate Developers Association of Hong Kong, a Council Member of the Hong Kong Chronicles Institute, a member of the Board of the National Heritage Board of Singapore, a member of the NUS Medicine International School of the Yong Loo Lin School of Medicine of the National University of Singapore, and a member of the Singapore Management University International Advisory Council.
+In addition to Sino Group, Mr Daryl Ng holds chairmanship of Yeo Hiap Seng Limited (SGX: Y03), he is also an Independent Non-Executive Director of Blue Cross (Asia-Pacific) Insurance of Hong Kong and BEA Life Limited, a member of the General Committee of The Chamber of Hong Kong Listed Companies, a member of the Global Leadership Council of Columbia University in the City of New York, a member of the 12th and 13th Beijing Municipal Committees of Chinese People’s Political Consultative Conference (‘CPPCC’), a member of the 10th Sichuan Committee of the CPPCC, a member of the 10th and 11th Committees of the All-China Youth Federation, Deputy Chairman of the Chongqing Youth Federation, Vice Chairman of the Hong Kong United Youth Association, an Adviser to the Cyberport, an Adviser to the Our Hong Kong Foundation, a Council Member of the Hong Kong Chronicles Institute, a member of the Estate Agents Authority of HKSAR, a member of the HKTDC Mainland Business Advisory Committee, a co-opted member of the Community Care Fund Task Force of Commission on Poverty of HKSAR, a member of the Board of Mind HK, a Director of The Community Chest of Hong Kong, a member of the Council of the Hong Kong Committee for UNICEF, a Council Member of the Hong Kong Management Association, a member of the Board of the M+ Museum Limited (a subsidiary of the West Kowloon Cultural District Authority), a Member of the Council of the University of Hong Kong, a Director of The Real Estate Developers Association of Hong Kong, a Council Member of the Hong Kong Chronicles Institute, a member of the Board of the National Heritage Board of Singapore, a member of the NUS Medicine International School of the Yong Loo Lin School of Medicine of the National University of Singapore, and a member of the Singapore Management University International Advisory Council.

 Mr Ng’s proposals, covering youth development, heritage conservation, air pollution, in-building hydropower concept and mental health, have been positively received by the Beijing Committees of CPPCC.